Experimental simulation of postselected closed timelike curves for decoding scrambled quantum information: Recovering scrambled information via postselected closed timelike curves

 for which the corresponding diagrammatic notation is given in Fig.~\ref{fig:diagrammatic-proof}(c).
 After rearranging the input Hilbert space order to AHH'B'B and the output Hilbert space order to HAB'H'B in the diagrammatic notation [as shown in Fig.~\ref{fig:diagrammatic-proof}(d)], the unnormalized state $|f(\psi)\rangle$ is identical to the one presented in the Yoshida-Kitaev probabilistic decoding protocol~\cite{yoshida2017}.
 Consequently, the normalized decoded state is given by

 where the success probability $\mathcal{P}(\psi)$ of time travel is expressed as

 We emphasize that, in our protocol, the input state to the encoding scrambler $U$ for system H must be the output from the decoding operation $U^\dagger$.
-This indicates that the decoding process must occur before the encoding process, unlike in the Yoshida-Kitaev probabilistic decoding protocol.
+This indicates that the decoding operation must occur before the encoding scrambler, unlike in the Yoshida-Kitaev probabilistic decoding protocol.
 Furthermore, their protocol requires generating multiple EPR pairs depending on the size of both systems H and E, whereas our protocol uses fewer entanglement resources.
-This is because we only require the preparation of a maximally mixed state for system H, and a single EPR pair between systems E and E'.
+For example, when considering an $n$-qubit scrambler and performing quantum state tomography on system B over $S$ shots, the Yoshida-Kitaev probabilistic decoding protocol requires a total of $(n-1)S$ physical EPR pairs.
+Because the success probability $\mathcal{P}(\psi)$ is identical in both protocols, they require the same sampling overhead ($S$) to achieve an equivalent number of successful postselection events.
+However, our protocol requires only a single physical EPR pair between systems E and E' per shot ($S$ pairs in total).
+The maximally mixed state of the remaining $(n-1)$ qubits in system H is simply achieved by preparing each qubit in either the $|0\rangle$ or $|1\rangle$ state with equal classical probability across the $S$ shots.
+Thus, for any $n > 2$, our protocol strictly reduces the total experimental entanglement cost by a factor of $(n-1)$.